Bimo99B9/autoUniCalendar/README.md

 - Download [the script](https://raw.githubusercontent.com/miermontoto/epiCalendar/main/epiCalendar.py) or clone the repo (`git clone https://github.com/miermontoto/epiCalendar`).

-- Run the script with your `JSESSIONID` and `oam.Flash.RENDERMAP.TOKEN` cookies as parameters.
+- Run the script with your `JSESSIONID` and `oam.Flash.RENDERMAP.TOKEN` cookies as parameters or run it without them and input them afterwards.

 ```python
 python3 epiCalendar.py 0000XXXXXXXXXXXXXXXXXXXXXXX:1dXXXXX XXXXXXXXX